Skip to main content

 What you actually pay is set by your plan, not by the screen.
 Some plans apply a flat copay to each session.
 Others count the session toward your deductible first, so you pay more early in the year and less once the deductible is met, then often a smaller share after that.
 Where you land depends on your plan and where you are in your plan year, which is why a single number on a page is rarely the number you would see.

 So the honest answer is that your plan decides the details, and we do not leave you to guess them.
-We confirm your exact coverage with your plan before your first session, so the cost is clear before you start.
+We recommend confirming your exact benefits with your insurer before your first session, so the cost is clear before you start.

 Major Washington plans we accept for online therapy

 If you have UnitedHealthcare, your behavioral health benefits are often managed through Optum, its behavioral health administrator, and that coverage works the same for online sessions.
 Do not see your plan here?
-Tell us who you have on the insurance and fees page and we will check it for you.
+Reach out with any questions on the insurance and fees page; the member number on your card is the fastest way to confirm your benefits.

-What you pay depends on your plan, and we find out before you start.
+What you pay depends on your plan, so it is worth confirming before you start.

 A copay, or a share after your deductible